New View Advisors

 General Insurance Fund (GI)

-The GI is FHA’s second largest fund, comprising approximately 10.7% of FHA’s insurance-in-force, or $81 billion at 2009 fiscal year end.
+The GI is FHA's second largest fund behind the MMI Fund.
+Prior to FY 2009, HECMs were insured by the GI fund.
 The FHA operates its programs through five insurance funds supported primarily by premium, fee and interest income, Congressional appropriations, and borrowing from the U.S. Treasury.
 The other funds are the Mutual Mortgage Insurance (MMI) fund, the Special Risk Insurance (SRI) fund, the Cooperative Management Housing Insurance (CMHI) fund, and the Hope for Homeowners (H4H) fund.

 HECM Mortgage-Backed Security (HMBS)